Jake Robinson: Later career

 After two year of playing for Northampton Town in League 2, helping them to the League 2 play off final at Wembley, Robinson decided to head back to Brighton to play for Whitehawk.
 Scoring regularly and helping the team in to the promotion places, many teams enquired about the striker in the English January transfer window.
 With Whitehawk tasting unexpected promotion, they decided to wave off offers for the in-form striker.

 In May 2015, Robinson was named the Fans' Player of the Year at Whitehawk after a run which saw him net 17 goals in the regular Conference South season.
 He left the club in 2016 to join Hemel Hempstead Town where he scored 25 league goals in his first season.

 In March 2017, Robinson became Billericay Town's record signing, joining the club for a fee of £24,000.
 This record would later be surpassed by the £27,600 signing of Dean Inman.

 In April 2018, Robinson wrote himself into the record books at Billericay by becoming their highest ever goalscorer in a season with 52 goals.
 This feat was completed with league games still left to play, and he increased his tally to 57 before the end of the season.

 Robinson made a bright start to the 2018–19 season, scoring 13 league goals for Billericay by 7 December 2018, at which point he left Billericay to sign for Maidstone United, following manager Harry Wheeler.
 After three months at Maidstone, in which he scored once, Robinson rejoined Billericay in March 2019, following Wheeler once again.

 On 13 June 2021, Robinson signed for Dartford.

 On 7 June 2022, Robinson signed for Worthing.

 In July 2024, Robinson joined Southern Combination Premier Division side Newhaven.
 A few months later, while still playing for Newhaven, he began an apprenticeship as a train driver for local rail operator Southern.
+At the end of the 2024-25 season Robinson announced his retirement from football at the age of 38.